| 24th April

 During the General Aviation

 Day of Eurocontrol in Brussels at 8.
-April 2005 the
+April 2005 the Europe

-Europe Airsports President Sir John Allison adressed
+Airsports President Sir John Allison adressed the conference

-EHPU has been represented by EHPU Secretary General
+EHPU has been represented by EHPU Secretary General Klaus

-Klaus Tänzler, who attended the conference together
+Tänzler, who attended the conference together with

-hang glider pilot, who works for Eurocontrol) and Hanspeter
+glider pilot, who works for Eurocontrol) and Hanspeter

-Denzler from the Swiss Hang Gliding and Paragliding
+Denzler from the Swiss Hang Gliding and Paragliding Association

-Association (SHV).
+(SHV).

 The General Aviaton Day brought clarification that for